Enegnei/AppleVsFBI/AppleVsFBI.md

 However, these figures only apply if Secure Enclave or another aspect of the iPhone's security architecture isn't also being breached as well, the possibility of which is still up for debate.

+With this in mind, a very valuable & proactive thing Apple could do is **recommend that their customers upgrade their passwords.** Until now Apple has given their customers a false sense of security, allowing them to use short passcodes & PINs.
+The last line of protection should be a strong password, not a security feature which can apparently be disabled.

 #### Legal Concerns

 ##### --- What is the history behind Apple's compliance with law enforcement? --